aws-samples/amazon-sagemaker-immersion-day-for-research/10. Generative_AI/2. Medical_Fine_Tune/Readme.md

 In this part, we will use the SageMaker HuggingFace supplied container to train flan-t5-base in the notebook(summerizing_medical_text_flan-t5_sagemaker.ipynb).

 The notebook show how you can train flan-t5-base using [SageMake Training](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html).

+When you open the notebook, select ml.t3.medium as the instance and Data Science 3.0 as the kernel.

 SageMaker Training allows you to train larger data and models like flan-t5-large if needed.